-We all know that Instagram is an essential part of businesses’ social media strategies.
+We all know that Instagram advanced search is an essential part of businesses’ social media strategies.
 With more than 500 million daily active users (or one billion monthly), what brand doesn’t dream of going viral on the platform?
 When you have a post that goes viral, it’s essentially an opportunity to become “Instagram famous.”
 Your content circulates the platform (plus other platforms, since it’s usually copied and shared) and suddenly, everyone knows who you are.
 Moreover, you will have higher chances of turning your page visitors and followers into customers.
 Then, you’ve really hit the jackpot.

 However, with over 1.8 billion photos uploaded daily (excluding videos and IGTV posts), it can be challenging to make your posts the talk of the town as the competition is really high.
 So, how can you increase your odds of going viral on the ‘gram?

 Just to be clear, we’re not saying that you can control going viral or that we can ever guarantee that you’ll be trending.
 Nobody can force it, and if any marketer promises they can make you go viral, run.
+But is very valuable to learn how to get IG followers the right way!

 You can, however, create really addictive and juicy content that can potentially catch people’s attention.
 It’s like stacking the odds in your favor since viral content does indeed have a somewhat unique formula.